Skip to main content

 Overview

-Every tool you create on Constants is automatically available through multiple interfaces — all backed by the same execution engine, credential resolution, and audit trail.
+Every tool you create is automatically available through multiple interfaces — all with the same security, credential handling, and audit trail.

 InterfaceHow It Works